grab/engineering-blog/_posts/2022-07-08-automated-faq.md

 A series of tech talks and training conducted across the company and at more minor scales also helped guide users about the bot's features and capabilities.

 At the start, we suffered from a lack of data resulting in incorrect responses from the bot.
-But as the team became increasingly aware of the features and learned more about its capabilities, the bot's number of knowledge base items grew, resulting in a much more efficient experience.
+But as the team became increasingly aware of the features and learned more about its capabilities, the bot's number of KB items grew, resulting in a much more efficient experience.
 It took us around one quarter to feed the bot consistently to see accurate and frequent responses from it.

 ## Crowdsourcing our internal glossary